cardano-scaling/alba/design/design.md

 ### Discussion
 We will not implement ALBA schemes (1) and (2) for the following reasons.
-The basic Telescope is way slower and offers almost no advantages.
+The basic Telescope is way slower and offers almost no advantages over the other Telescope schemes.
-Also, Telescope with Prehashing is only applicable when the number of honest prover's elements $n_p$ is large (about a million for typical parameters) and it offers no advantage over Telescope Bounded except for a very tiny difference in the certificate size (the integer $v$).
+Telescope with Prehashing is
+only applicable when the number of honest prover's elements $n_p$ is large (about a million for typical parameters) and it offers no advantage over Telescope Bounded except for a very tiny difference in the certificate size (the integer $v$).
 As an optimization of Telescope Bounded, one can omit this integer when serializing a certificate if the number of allowed repetitions $r = 1$.

 We will implement the simple lottery scheme; despite its large proof sizes it offers very fast proving time which might be important for some applications.
 Additionally, in the decentralized setting, it has the smallest communication